jh9504/cs492i_nlp_13/README.md

 contains prerequisite libraries if used additionally to what nsml provides by default

 ## For Training
- - assuming you are allocated with at least one GPU, execute bash file - (for nsml: ./run_nsml.sh   for local: ./run_local.sh)
-We recommend running run_nsml.sh bash file since you are using the dataset already uploaded on nsml server.
+ - assuming you are allocated with at least one GPU, execute bash file - (for nsml: ./run_nsml.sh) We recommend running run_nsml.sh bash file since you are using the dataset already uploaded on nsml server.

 ## Our pretrained model which produced best score on nsml leader board